devslash-paul/fetchDSL/docs/index.md

 There's a few new things here, so lets go through them.

+### Call Context Block

-First of all, a call takes a second parameter which is a block.
-In kotlin this can be specified outside of the parameters, so the convention is to place it after the closed parenthses.
-Within this, you may specify details about this specific call.
+A call takes a second parameter which is a receiving block.
+In kotlin this can be specified outside of the parenthesis, so the convention is to place it in braces outside.
+Within this, you may specify details about this specific call such as body, before/after actions and more.

-First of all, we'll change the call from its default (a GET) to a POST by specfying the type.
+In this case, we'll change the call from its default (a GET) to a POST by specifying the type.

 Then, we set our data.
 The FileDataSupplier reads line by line from the input file.

 Finally, we set the body.
 Note that the body, like the `call` receives a block as a parameter.
 There are many ways to set a body, depending on your requirements.
 We choose the simplest, which just sets the body to specific text content.

+### Using string replacements

 We also see `"!1!"`.
 This is a replacement section and at the heart of `fetchDSL`.
 This allows you to specify something that should be replaced on a per call basis.
 The way this works, is that the data supplier is called at the start of each request, and returns a map of replacements.
-In the default case, the replacements are specified as `!1!`, `!2!` , `!3!` and so on.
+In the default case, the replacements are specified as `!1!`, `!2!`, `!3!` and so on.
 A one based index wrapped in `!`.
 The replacements themselves come from the line in the supplied file.

 In a file such as